 Note: New Saw Chains often need to be tensioned several times during first use.
 Check a new Saw Chain's tension often when first using.

-Follow the directions in the following sections for installing the Guide Bar and Saw Chain, for checking and adjusting Saw Chain tension, and for replacing the Saw Chain when necessary.
+Follow the directions in the following sections for checking and adjusting Saw Chain tension and for replacing the Saw Chain when necessary.